microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Library Structures.md

 This guidance also ensures that the library can be transitioned to UMD without breaking declaration file users.

-## The Impact of ES6 on Module Plugins

-Some plugins add or modify top-level exports on existing modules.
-While this is legal in CommonJS and other loaders, ES6 modules are considered immutable and this pattern will not be possible.
-Because TypeScript is loader-agnostic, there is no compile-time enforcement of this policy, but developers intending to transition to an ES6 module loader should be aware of this.

 ## The Impact of ES6 on Module Call Signatures

 Many popular libraries, such as Express, expose themselves as a callable function when imported.